top of page

 Your assault prevents your target from moving quickly.

-Action - Melee/Ranged - 1 Creature - 1 Round - Uses Equal to Proficiency Bonus/Long Rest
+Once Per Turn - Melee/Ranged - 1 Creature - 1 Round - Uses Equal to Proficiency Bonus/Long Rest

-You use your normal attack action, and the first time you damage a creature of large size or smaller with a weapon attack, you can choose to halve the creature's speed.
+When you damage a creature of large size or smaller with a weapon attack, you can choose to halve the creature's speed.

 Tide of Iron